 - Small blisters that turn into scabs on the genital area.

 - Unusual infections, unexplained fatigue, night sweats, and weight loss.

 - Soft, flesh-colored warts around the genital area.

 If you’ve ever had sex, you may be at risk for having an STI.
 Your risk is higher if you have had many sex partners, have had sex with someone who has had many partners, or have had sex without using condoms.

 Most STIs can be diagnosed through an exam by your doctor, a culture of the secretions from your vagina or penis, or through a blood test.

-Can STIs be cured?
+Can STIs be prevented or avoided?

-Yes.
 The only sure way to prevent STIs is by not having sex.
 If you have sex, you can lower your risk of getting an STI by only having sex with someone who isn’t having sex with anyone else and who doesn’t have an STI.

 You should always use condoms when having sex, including oral and anal sex.